 - Visit the website of the CDC

-The website of the Centers for Disease Control and Prevention (CDC) can provide up-to-date Covid information as you plan your international journey.
+The website of the Centers for Disease Control and Prevention (CDC) can provide up-to-date health advisories and information as you plan your international journey.
 The page on international travel is updated regularly, and you should bookmark it for frequent reference before and during your trip.

 - Check with the U.S. Department of State